granule-project/granule/repl/README.md

-# Granule REPL
+# `grin`—Granule Interactive

-REPL for the Granule language
+A REPL for the Granule language

 ## Contents
 - [Getting Started](#getting-started)
 - [REPL Commands and Use](#repl-commands-and-use)